ledatelescope/bifrost/README.md

 ## Installation

-Edit config.mk to suit your system, then run:
+Edit user.mk to suit your system, then run:

     $ make -j
     $ sudo make install